Presto (UK supermarket)

 Presto Foodmarkets was a chain of supermarkets and convenience stores in Great Britain, which first appeared in the early 1960s.
 While the fate of most of the chain's stores was conversion to Safeway, the final stores still trading as Presto were either closed or sold in 1998.

 History

 Early years

-The company was established in the north of England and in Scotland in the early 1960s where its primary base remained but for some years Presto did have a nationwide presence.
+The company was established in 1967, opening stores the north of England and in Scotland in the early 1960s where its primary base remained but for some years Presto did have a nationwide presence.
 According to the Institute of Grocery Distribution the name derives from the town of Prestonpans, the location in which the first Presto store was opened.
 A store also opened around the same time in the Preston Grange Estate in Preston, Tyne and Wear.